Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Conclusions

-In this paper, we also present a new model for the energy spectrum and flux of laminar flows ($\mathrm{Re}\sim 1$).
-According to our model, the energy spectrum and flux exhibit exponential behaviour ($\exp(-k)$).
+In this paper, we also present a new model for the energy spectrum and flux of laminar flows with $\mathrm{Re}\sim 1$.
+According to our model, the energy spectrum and flux exhibit exponential behaviour $(\exp(-k))$.
 We verify the model predictions using numerical simulations.
 For the laminar flows, we also show that the energy transfers are nonlocal and forward; the forcing wavenumbers supply energy to different shells.
-For moderate ($\mathrm{Re} \sim 25$) to large Reynolds numbers, Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997} argued that the energy spectrum is of the form Eq.~(\ref{eq:Ek_Martinez}), where the parameters $\alpha$ and $\beta$ depend on the Reynolds numbers and length scales.
-Our model for the laminar flow is more definitive than that by Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997}.
+For moderate $\mathrm{Re}$ ($\sim 25$) to large $\mathrm{Re}$, Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997} argued that the energy spectrum is of the form Eq.~(\ref{eq:Ek_Martinez}), where the parameters $\alpha$ and $\beta$ depend on the Reynolds numbers and length scales.
+Our model for the laminar flow is simpler and more suitable than that by Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997}.

-It is important to differentiate the behaviour of laminar flows with those of highly viscous flows for which $\mathrm{Re} \rightarrow 0$.
+It is important to differentiate the behaviour of laminar flows with that of highly viscous flows for which $\mathrm{Re} \rightarrow 0$.
 For the highly viscous flows, the nonlinear term vanishes, and the velocity field is computed using $\nu \nabla^2 {\bf u} = -{\bf f}$, or ${\bf u(k)} = {\bf f(k)}/(\nu k^2)$ in Fourier space.
-The energy flux for such flow vanishes due to the absence of the nonlinear term.
-Injection of weak nonlinearity in a highly viscous flow will induce a minute flux that can be computed perturbatively.
+In such flows, the energy flux vanishes due to the absence of the nonlinear term.
+An injection of weak nonlinearity in a highly viscous flow will induce a small flux that can be computed perturbatively.

 In summary, in this paper, we verify the predictions of Pao's and Pope's models~\cite{Pao:PF1965,Pope:book} for turbulent flows.
 We also show that the energy spectrum and flux of laminar flows are of the form $\exp(-k)$.